D102 may need to Start Late, End Early or Close Schools as explained below.

-District 102 uses an automated telephone system/email alert to advise families and employees of a school closing.
+District 102 uses an automated telephone system/email alert to advise families and employees of a school closing or late start.
 In the event of severe weather or some unforeseen emergency, district administrators will send out an automated phone message to all families and employees informing them of the situation.
 This phone call may also be followed by an emergency email alert.
 In order to receive these alerts, your phone numbers and email addresses must be up to date.

 District 102 subscribes to the Emergency Closing Center (ECC.)
 This system allows schools, organizations, and businesses to reach all major news outlets quickly and efficiently.
 The Emergency Closing Center is available 24 hours a day, 365 days a year.

 Per the Emergency Closing Center, parents, students, and employees can check the status of a facility (school) the following ways:

 1) Go to the ECC public website at www.emergencyclosingcenter.com and search for the facility by typing the name and city or by the main phone number of the facility.
 (PES 847-353-5700; TES 847-955-3600; MMS 847-955-3500; AJHS 847-353-5500.)

 2) Receive an email notification of a change made to a facility by signing up on the ECC website at www.emergencyclosings.com

 3) Listen to WGN Radio 720 AM, WBBM Radio 780 AM or watch CBS Channel 2, NBC Channel 5, ABC Channel 7, WGN Morning News, Fox 32, WGN-TV Ch.
 9, or CLTV cable for closing information.